cdepillabout/open-blog-posts/2021-12-10-purescript2nix.md

 and moved to its own [GitHub Organization](https://github.com/purifix).
 Links to the `purescript2nix` repo in this blog post should all still work, but they will be redirected to the `purifix` repo.
-If you're looking for the exact code this blog post describes, you should fine it at commit [`1e5e98dcd851e31`](https://github.com/purifix/purifix/tree/1e5e98dcd851e31b5eb9e20bd3627b2c330ee7e0).*
+If you're looking for the exact code this blog post describes, you should find it at commit [`1e5e98dcd851e31`](https://github.com/purifix/purifix/tree/1e5e98dcd851e31b5eb9e20bd3627b2c330ee7e0).*

 [`purescript2nix`](https://github.com/cdepillabout/purescript2nix)